rlancer/google-managed-certs-gke/README.md

 # Using Google Managed  SSL Certificates on GKE

 > Special thanks to @dannyzen from Google for helping Collaborizm move to GCP.
-He did help with this post but neither he nor Google endorse its methods
+He did help with this post but neither he nor Google endorse its methods.

 ## Getting HTTPS working on GKE can be challenging